 Each meeting will, of course, be different to the next.
 And the focus from one meeting to the next may also shift.
-These techniques can be used when needed, or as a longer-term process of refining the way meetings on a particular project or with your team are run.
-However you choose to use them, what is essential is to find ways to unlock people’s trust and respect in one another.
-By doing this, not only will your meetings become more productive, they won’t feel like black holes any more.
+These techniques can be used when you need them, or as a longer-term process of changing and adapting meeting behaviours.
+However you choose to use them, what is essential is to find ways to unlock people’s trust and respect in one another, and to build confidence and energy for leading meetings too.
+By doing this, not only will your meetings become more productive and purposeful, they won’t feel like black holes anymore.

 As a team we commit to using these techniques and others like these in our own meetings to challenge our default approaches and create opportunities to improve how we work.
 We also share these techniques, and further creative ideas, through our monthly e-newsletter, Elixir.
 If you would like to sign up to our mailing list please click here, or email Louise.